sfboss/generated_plan_zen_ease_into_plan2/docs/index.md

 ---

-# Welcome to Your Zen Practice Journey :lotus_position:
+# Welcome to Your Zen Practice Journey 🧘‍♂️

 Transform your daily life through the ancient wisdom of Zen meditation with this comprehensive 90-day guided practice plan.
 Designed with deep cultural respect and modern accessibility, this journey will help you develop a sustainable meditation practice that integrates seamlessly into contemporary life.

 ## :seedling: What You'll Discover

 !!! example "Your 90-Day Transformation" - **Week 1-2**: Master fundamental posture and breathing techniques - **Week 3-6**: Develop consistent daily practice routines

 -   **Week 7-12**: Deepen concentration and mindful awareness - **Week 13-18**: Integrate Zen principles into daily activities - **Week 19-24**: Expand practice with advanced techniques and personal adaptation

 ## :compass: Quick Start Guide